-- Innovative partnership models that allow for shared risk, openness and transparency and information sharing like the DHA model, shared equity models etc. - An economic infrastructure approach to policy development and funding social and affordable housing. - Leverage private finance and investment to create more stock and provide social benefits for instance through the sales and lease back model.
+- Innovative partnership models that allow for shared risk, openness and transparency and information sharing like the DHA model, shared equity models etc. - Taking an economic infrastructure approach to policy development and funding social and affordable housing. - Leveraging private finance and investment to create more stock and provide social benefits for instance through the sales and lease back model.